mapequation/network-rendering/README.md

 #### halfLinkRenderer.nodeY([y]) -> self

-If `y` is specified, sets the node's y-coordinate accessor to the specified function or constant.
-If not specified, returns the node's current y-coordinate accessor, which defaults to:
+If `y` is specified, sets the nodes' y-coordinate accessor to the specified function or constant.
+If not specified, returns the nodes' current y-coordinate accessor, which defaults to:

 ```js
 (node) => node.y